smbutterfield/ibmt17-18/docs/abc-include.md

 Where you want to add an ABC editor, use the `abc-example.html` include, `{% include abc-example.html number="1" abc=ex1 %}`.
 The include must have two variables, `number` and `abc`.
 - `number` must be a unique number on the page, used to make each ABC editor separate.
 - `abc` is the ABC notation.
-To create the `abc` variable, use a Liquid capture statement before the include, and use the captured variable in the include.
+To create the `abc` variable, quote the notation inline, or use a Liquid capture statement before the include and use the captured variable in the include.

 > String variables can be passed to the include, however they must be quoted with `'` or `"`.
 > Since ABC notation uses both quote symbols (e.g. `clef="alto"` and `a'`), it can not be reliably quoted inline.